The Best One-Day Great Ocean Road Self-Drive Tour Itinerary

 Depart – 11.00 am

 Koalas in the wild!
 Many Australians have never seen a koala in the wild.
-Kennett River is a tiny little township and is a great place to see our cute koalas, grab a cuppa maybe and feed the birds too.
+Kennett River is a tiny township and is a great place to see our cute koalas and maybe grab a cuppa.
 Turn right towards the store and then immediately left up Grey River Road.
 Watch out for pedestrians, ducks, and birds on the road.

-Very often a koala or two may be in the trees at the beginning of the road, park and have a walk to look for them or drive up the road one or two kilometers and look for them in the trees along the way.
+Very often, a koala or two may be in the trees at the beginning of the road or in the park.
+You can walk around to look for them, or drive a few kilometres up the road and search for them in the trees along the way.

 Cape Patton Lookout